Johnricharde/dm-screen-old/README.md

 ### Other:
 ### Acknowledgements:
+- Original Concept idea came from Stian Sundby at GET Academy
-It has not yet been implemented but this app will eventually use a "D&D 5th edition" API.
+- It has not yet been implemented but this app will eventually use a "D&D 5th edition" API.
 ### Lessons learned:
 Familiarized myself with React.js, Vite and Tailwind CSS.